 There also should be a periodic review of the sources/methods used for recruitment to determine which sources are producing applicants, including women and minorities.
 Stations should work with non-productive sources to try to make them productive.
 New sources should be added as they become known.
-The more sources/methods used on a usual and customary basis, the less risk there will be that a station's efforts could be second-guessed in a serious way.
-On the other hand, the more sources used, the greater the burden on stations to evaluate their productivity and to make sure that contact information remains current.
+The more sources/methods used on a routine basis, the less risk there is of a station's efforts being second-guessed by the FCC.
+On the other hand, the more sources used, the greater the burden on the station to evaluate its productivity and make sure that all contact information remains current.
 All advertisements and job vacancy notices, regardless of the manner in which they are distributed, should contain a statement that the broadcaster is an equal opportunity employer ("EOE") in order to emphasize to the public the employer's commitment to nondiscrimination and equal employment opportunities.

 The Commission has made it clear that "word-of-mouth" recruitment is neither unlawful nor inappropriate so long as it is accompanied by broad recruitment efforts as well: "broadcasters are free to use non-public recruitment sources and to interview and hire persons referred by such sources, so long as they also use public recruitment sources sufficient to achieve broad outreach and fairly consider the applications generated by those sources."
-Where it is common that most of a station's hires originate from "word-of-mouth" or employee referrals, the station should re-double its efforts to include public recruitment sources and to document those efforts thoroughly.
+Where it is common that most of a station's hires originate from "word-of- mouth" or employee referrals, the station should re-double its efforts to include public recruitment sources and to document those efforts thoroughly.